Hot water runs hot then quickly goes cold during a shower on a Gledhill mains-pressure unit.

 How to Fix / Troubleshooting

 Safety: Water may suddenly become very hot.
 Take care when testing.
-Isolate power and water before removing any valves or exchangers.
+Isolate power and water before removing any valves or heat exchangers.

 Steps: